 Why do they have to grow up so fast? sigh…

-After the sanding was done, it was time to cut some dowel to fit those holes.
+After sanding, it is time to cut some dowel to fit those holes.

 If you want to know how I make my glazing, you can read about it here.